Keelan1996/Graph-Theory-Project/README.md

 # Graph Theory Assessment

 ## Introduction
 Hello my name is Keelan Duddy.
 This github page contains my end of the year assessment for Graph Theory, Summer 2021/2022.
-The purpose of this notebook is to demonstrate my understanding, learning outcomes I have earned in the module Graph Theory in 3rd year software development at GMIT and it's role in computer scinece and mathematics.
+The purpose of this notebook is to demonstrate my understanding, and learning outcomes I have earned in the module Graph Theory in 3rd year software development at GMIT.

-## Concept
+## Module

 #### Graph Theory